Rice defended her actions Tuesday

 He characterized her as “very personable, likeable, charming, smart, funny, down to earth” but also someone with sharp elbows.

-a Distinguished Visiting Research Fellow at American University, where she is both mentoring students on careers in national security and working on her next book.
+Rice is currently a Distinguished Visiting Research Fellow at American University, where she is both mentoring students on careers in national security and working on her next book.